tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 }
 ```

 This allows navigation back to the `Customer` using its instance variable `profile`.
-And because it is the 'inverse side' holds no foreign key, and cannot be relied upon to save its associated `Customer` when saved itself.
+As the 'inverse side' `Profile` holds no foreign key and cannot be relied upon to save its associated `Customer` when saved itself.
 It produces the following SQL:

 ``` sql